PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Scene configuration
 -------------------

 As you can note the scene editor has two tabs: Design and Configuration.
-The Design tab contains everything about the objects and the Configuration tab contains other parameters not related with any object in particular else with the scene.
+The Design tab contains everything about the objects and the Configuration tab contains other parameters not related to any object in particular else with the scene.

-The Configuration tab is splitted in two panels, the left panel show a list of sections and the right panel a grid of properties of the selected section.
+The Configuration tab is split in two panels, the left panel shows a list of sections and the right panel a grid of properties of the selected section.

 The configuration of sprites and group scenes are the same, it contains only an Editor section with design/code-generation specific parameters.
 The state scene contains the Editor section in addition to a State section with ``Phaser.State`` related parameters.